sdole/tvarit-maven/README.md

           </profile>
 ```

-###Deploy app and launch servers - work in progress!
+###Deploy app and launch servers into the auto scaling group- work in progress!
 ```xml
 <profile>
             <id>deploy-app</id>